How to Communicate Frustration to Your Business Partner Without an Argument

 Set Healthy Boundaries For Communicating

-To foster open, honest communication, each partner needs to feel safe to do so.
+To foster open, honest communication, each business partner needs to feel safe to do so.
 You both need an environment where you feel secure.
 Establishing boundaries around how you will communicate with each other can help cultivate an atmosphere of trust.

 Start by incorporating the abovementioned rules, like no yelling, swearing, name-calling, eye-rolling, or cutting each other off.
 Both partners should have equal “air time” without one partner dominating the talk space with long monologues.
 Setting these healthy boundaries upfront can help increase your respect for one another and even increase productivity.